 The territory requirement means that a non-compete without a defined geographic scope, or one that purports to restrict competition everywhere without limitation, faces enforceability problems.
 The statute contemplates a geographically bounded restriction, and South Dakota courts evaluate whether the specified territory is reasonable.

-South Dakota's economy is concentrated in a handful of population centers — Sioux Falls (the largest, with healthcare, financial services, and a significant credit-card and banking sector), Rapid City, and Aberdeen — separated by substantial rural areas.
+South Dakota's economy is concentrated in a handful of population centers (Sioux Falls, the largest, with healthcare, financial services, and a significant credit-card and banking sector; Rapid City; and Aberdeen) separated by substantial rural areas.
 Courts evaluate geographic restrictions with reference to the specific market the employee served.
 The state's geography means that a restriction covering a single city leaves substantial alternative opportunities, while a statewide restriction may be overbroad for an employee who served only one region.

 The statute permits restrictions on engaging in "the same business or profession" as the employer.
-This scope requirement ties the restriction to genuinely competitive activity — the employee can be restricted from competing in the employer's line of business, but not from unrelated work.
+This scope requirement ties the restriction to genuinely competitive activity.
+The employee can be restricted from competing in the employer's line of business, but not from unrelated work.
 A restriction that purports to prevent the employee from any employment, regardless of whether it competes with the employer, exceeds the statutory scope.

 This requirement functions similarly to the activity-scope analysis in reasonableness states.
 The restriction must be limited to the competitive business or profession, not to all employment.